dimliaro/FuelEDA/README.md

 # Fuel EDA — Hyundai i20

-Exploratory data analysis of personal fuel fill-up records for a Hyundai i20, tracked via the [Fuelio](https://www.fuelio.net/) app from November 2022 onwards.
+Exploratory data analysis of personal fuel fill-up records for a Hyundai i20, tracked via the [Fuelio](https://www.fuelio.net/) app from November 2022 - sometime in 2025...
+I missed some entries 😅

 ## Dataset